sageXsane/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 task 8: print square of n size task 9: print number 1-100 but write fizz if num div 3 and buzz if div 5 task 10: prints a triangle of a certain size made with hashes

+As well as two advanced tasks: task 11: display the largest prime number of 612852475143 task 12: print numbers using_putchar keeping minding of int overflow(casting)